This post may contain affiliate links. Please read our privacy policy.

 When it comes to leafy salad bases, radicchio is delicious.
-Radicchio certainly can be used in a “lettuce”-way, but it actually is much more versatile than your typical lettuce.
-The Italians know this well and have been grilling, roasting, and cooking it for centuries.
+Radicchio (pronounced ruh-dee-kee-ow) certainly can be used in a “lettuce”-way, but it is actually much more versatile than your typical lettuce.
+Italians know this well and have been grilling, roasting, and cooking it for centuries.
+It is almost always cooked with olive oil, whether sautéed or roasted.
+Also, check out How to Cook with Treviso Radicchio.

 What Is Radicchio?